 Francis Spufford weighs what it is and does – and what it isn’t.

-So it isn’t so much the beauty of the world that speaks to me, it’s the way that, I don’t know, a condition of light or something seen at the corner of your eye can seem to be disclosing purpose, purpose that doesn’t deny any of the difficulty, or drawbacks, or ugliness in the world that has a story to tell that includes those things but can made a wider sense.
-I think that some kinds of art sometimes are our best containers for putting those insights into.
+So it isn’t so much the beauty of the world that speaks to me, it’s the way that – I don’t know – a condition of light or something seen at the corner of your eye can seem to be disclosing purpose, purpose that doesn’t deny any of the difficulty or drawbacks or ugliness in the world, that has a story to tell that includes those things but can made the widest sense.